 CAUTION: Do not overtighten parts.
 Failure to observe this caution will result in equipment damage.

-NOTE: Nozzles, gaskets or gasket with restrictors, the electrode, and the PTFE retaining washer are not shipped with the spray gun and must be ordered separately based on your application.
-A gasket or gasket with restrictor and the PTFE retaining washer are required.
+NOTE: Nozzles, gaskets or gaskets with restrictors, the electrode, and the PTFE retaining washer are not shipped with the spray gun and must be ordered separately based on your application.